prettyalana/counting-app/README.md

-This is a counting app that uses basic HTML, CSS, and JavaScript.
+This is a counting app that uses basic HTML, CSS, and Vanilla JavaScript.